johannsdg/johannsdg.github.io/docs/johann.md

 ### Running a score

-The with the Johann docker container running via `make up` use the following commands to interact with your scores.
+The with the Johann docker container running via `make dev` use the following commands to interact with your scores.
 * To view available scores
 ``` sh
 curl http://127.0.0.1:5000/scores/